-- (i) all occurrences of names at the top level within an ambient have the same label as that ambient - (ii) each top-level thread has a single label (a thread is a process which is an output, or which starts with a capability or an input)
+- (1) all occurrences of names (other than ambient names) at the top level within an ambient have the same label as that ambient - (2) each top-level thread has a single label (a thread is a process which is an output, or which starts with a capability or an input)

 We give some examples.
-Suppose that $i \neq j$ .
-Then the process in $m^i$ in $n^j$ is incoherent.
-So is $n^i [\langle m^j \rangle | (a^i) R]$ , since within an ambient labelled with i all names must be labelled with i unless they are contained in a subambient of the main ambient.
-On the other hand, $\langle m^j \rangle | (n^i) n^i []$ is coherent, since we allow the parallel composition of threads with different labels at the top level.
+Suppose that $i \neq j$.
+Then the process in m^i in n^j is incoherent.
+So is $n^i[\langle m^j \rangle \mid (a^i).R]$, since within an ambient labelled with i all names must be labelled with i unless they are contained in a subambient of the main ambient.
+On the other hand, $\langle m^j \rangle \mid (n^i).n^i[$] is coherent, since we allow the parallel composition of threads with different labels at the top level.

-We shall show that coherence is preserved by all reductions, apart from top-level communications where the labels are different on input and output.
+We shall show that coherence is preserved by all reductions, apart from toplevel communications where the labels are different on input and output.
 (Here "top-level" means not inside an ambient.)